hpwit/I2SClocklessVirtualLedDriver/README.md

 You'll find the schematics within the 'extra' folder of this library.

-I personally use it to drive my panel 16x369 leds but still have space for an I2C Nintenda controller and SD card reader.
+I personally use it to drive my panels 5904=123x48 (16 strips of 369 leds) and a 12288=128x96 (48 16x16 panels)  but still have space for an I2C Nintenda controller and SD card reader.

+### Pixel object
+In FastLED ``CRGB`` and ``CHSV`` objects exist, they represent data in RGB or CHSV color space.
+These are made of 3 bytes (24 bits)

+In this library there is a similar object ``Pixel`` which is equivalent to ``CRGB``.
+But it can be changed at compile time.

 ### Array of strips
 In most leds driver librairies you declare each strip attached to one pin, one line at a time.